Sun City Fire and medical Department

 Budget constraints impact service delivery in the Sun City Fire District.

 The Sun City Fire & Medical Department provides 24/7 fire and emergency medical response as well as public education and fire prevention services to the communities of Sun City, Youngtown and Citrus Point.
-Incorporated in 1966, the fire department responds to an average of twelve thousand calls (dispatches) for help each year.
+Incorporated in 1966, the fire department responds to more than twelve thousand calls (dispatches) for help each year.
 The department has 66 full time employees and a roster of 15 volunteers.
-Four emergency fire and paramedic crews run out of the district’s three fire stations.
-All crews are staffed by a minimum of four crew members including two advanced life support paramedics.
+Four emergency fire units and three Advanced Life Support ambulances run out of the district’s three fire stations.
+All fire units are staffed by a minimum of four crew members including two advanced life support paramedics, and ambulances are staffed by paramedic/EMT personnel.

 But with the awarding of a FEMA federal S.A.F.E.R. grant in September 2015, the department has been able to reinstate the twelve furloughed positions, but the grant is effective for only two years.